YegorZh/wl-demo-proxy/README.md

 - `UnitTriggerDemoWidget`: Main widget component
 - `start-trigger.ts`: API route for token generation
-- `widget.tsx`: Widget page with iframe support
+- `index.tsx`: Widget page with iframe support

 ## Security Considerations

-1. In production, update `ALLOWED_ORIGINS` and `ALLOWED_FROM` in `.env` to specify allowed domains
+1. The widget is configured with secure CORS and security headers
-2. Ensure proper CORS configuration for your production environment
+2. Keep your API keys and tokens secure
-3. Keep your API keys and tokens secure
+3. In production, consider restricting CORS to specific domains

 ## Production Deployment